chichundri/Notes/InterviewQues.md

 8. how to swap two strings without using third variable/temp variable
 9. Wildcard arguements? ->a) with unknown type b) with upper bound c) with lower bound.
 10. can we use abstract and static together? -> No
-11. Auto boxing and unboxing
+11. Auto boxing and unboxing?
+Autoboxing refers to the automatic conversion of a primitive type variable to its corresponding wrapper class object, and reverse is unboxing.
-12. spring cloud bus
+12. spring cloud bus - Whenever we do changes in config-server, we have to restart all applications to load changes in configurations.
+spring cloud bus is used to refresh configuration using POST in config service.
 13. What is Spring Cloud Data Flow?
-14. Features of microservices?-> decoupling,componentization, autonomy,agility,decentralized governance
+14. Features of microservices?-> decoupling, componentization,  autonomy, agility, decentralized governance
-15. API gateway?
+15. API gateway? logging, routing request,
 16. How to configure spring security?
+    - create class extending `WebSecurityConfigurerAdapter` and annotate with `@EnableWebSecurity`
+    - override configure(HttpSecurity http) method
 17. How to secure a method in spring security using annotation?
     ```
     @Secured("ROLE_ADMIN")